mstksg/inCode/copy/entries/const.md

 All of this actually witnesses the core of Applicative.
 A lot of people describe Applicative as a "lax monoidal functor".

-The idea is that `liftA2` and `<*>` are supposed to be "monoidal" in some way.
+In this post, I was really handwavey with how I talked about "effects" ("`f <*> x` must use the effects of `f` and `x` each once and only once", I claimed, without defining what an effect was).
+The notion of what an "effect" is really comes from each individual Applicative, and each type really has its own conceptual picture of what counts as an effect.
+The rigorous test of what is a meaningful way to have an effect that can be combined comes from those laws (`pure f <*> x = fmap f x`, etc.) and the overall sentiment that the combination of effects is *monoidal*.

+At its heart, Applicative enforces that `liftA2` and `<*>` are supposed to be "monoidal" in some way.
 This fact is hidden by the normal form of the Applicative laws, but I feel like seeing this play out in the `Applicative` instance for `Const` --- how `Monoid` is exactly the constraint necessary to implement the instance, and how `Const` forms a monoid isomorphism --- really helps hammer in the monoidal nature of *all* Applicative instances.

-All Applicative instances are monoidal in how they sequence their effects.
+Applicative instances must be monoidal in how they sequence their effects.
 Because `Const`'s effects are so simple ("accumulate a value"), this makes it an especially obvious demonstration of this.